TheThingSystem/steward-ios-library/README.md

 ###Google Toolbox for Mac

-This library makes use of code from the [Google Toolbox for Mac](http://code.google.com/p/google-toolbox-for-mac/) and the [Google Authenticator](http://code.google.com/p/google-authenticator/) example applicatio.
+This library makes use of code from the [Google Toolbox for Mac](http://code.google.com/p/google-toolbox-for-mac/) and the [Google Authenticator](http://code.google.com/p/google-authenticator/) example application.
 Both of these projects have been released under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).

-_Copyright (c) 2013 LevelUp._
+_Copyright (c) 2011 Google, Inc._

 _Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0)._